 Gordon Dawson: September 2013 until the Spring of 2016.
 Director until he move to Alberta.
 Gordon has now returned to the Okanagan and acts our our MC at various concerts, and as a Director when Nick is unavailable.
 Thank you Gordon.

-Annabelle Redman: The fall of 2017 found the Tune-Agers without a conductor.
+Annabelle Redman: January 2017 found the Tune-Agers without a conductor.
 With no one immediately in sight to conduct the Tune-Agers, Annabelle, a member of the Tune-Agers for over 20 years, and the Director of the Ladies Choir, stepped in to conduct the choir until a Director could be found.
 We appreciated her leadership through this transition period.
 During that same period, Judi Ritcey took over the direction of the Tenors and Basses.

-Nick Kelly joined Tune-Agers as the Director of the Orchestra in the spring of 2018 and he and Annabelle worked together to lead the Tune-Agers to a very successful concert in April celebrating Canada 150.
+Nick Kelly joined Tune-Agers as the Director of the Orchestra in January 2017 and he and Annabelle worked together to lead the Tune-Agers to a very successful concert in April celebrating Canada 150.

-In September of that year, Nick agreed to become the Director of both the choir and the Orchestra.
+In September of 2017, Nick agreed to become the Director of both the choir and the Orchestra.
 Nick has brought the energy of his youth, his incredible talent as a composer and his gentle hand on the pulse of the music to the TuneAgers.
 He continues to raise the Tune-Agers to new levels of musical enjoyment while making it a fun time for the group as well.
 Nick is looking forward, to next year, 2020, when the Tune-Agers will be celebrating 50 years of music-making together.